rliffredo/advent-of-code/aoc_20/README.md

 finding the infinite loop (just go again on the same instruction, no matter the state) was really nice, because otherwise it would have been a much more complex problem to solve.

+## Day 9: Encoding Error

+This one was a bit... disappointing.
+The first part was OK.
+I did not try to brute force it, but it still _looks_ like maintaining a round robin of pre-calculated values was the correct choice.
+The problem is with the second part: it looked scary, so I tried to analyze the data and try to brute-force it.
+And it worked.
+And then, even the most naive solution possible worked.

+Sometimes, the most naive solutions are good enough.
+Maybe that's the learning for today.